akullpp/awesome-java/README.md

 > **[KAConf](https://github.com/mariomac/kaconf)** <kbd>★ 63</kbd> 🔴<br>Annotation-based configuration system for Java and Kotlin.

-> **[microconfig](https://microconfig.io)**<br>Configuration system designed for microservices which helps to separate configuration from code.
+> **[microconfig](https://github.com/microconfig/microconfig)** <kbd>★ 320</kbd> 🔴<br>Configuration system designed for microservices which helps to separate configuration from code.
 The configuration for different services can have common and specific parts and can be dynamically distributed.

 > **[owner](https://github.com/lviggiano/owner)** <kbd>★ 939</kbd> 🟢<br>Reduces boilerplate of properties.